aws-amplify/docs/js/start.md

 $ npm start
 ```

 Open a browser and navigate to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a>.
-The 'Generate Analytics Event' button does not work yet.
+The 'Add data' button does not work yet.
 We'll work on that next.

 </div>